PassiveLemon/onthespot-docker/README.md

 You can even mount `/root/.config/casualOnTheSpot/` to a host directory to maintain the config file between rebuilds. </br>

 # Usage </br>
-Once it is run, build OTS and setup the VNC.
+Once it is run, it will build OTS and setup the VNC.
 This may take a few minutes. </br>
 1. Head to http://localhost:6080/ to access the VNC.
 If the container hasn't finished setting up, nothing will show. </br>
 2. Enter the password you set earlier to enter. </br>
-3. OTS should be started automatically.
-You will need to go to the config tab and enter your Spotify account details. </br>
+3. You will need to go to the config tab and enter your Spotify account details.
+OTS should be started automatically.
+If it isn't, open OTS using `alt+shift+p` </br>
    - If the window size is too weird, you can modify it by right clicking and dragging the space between the terminal and OTS. </br>
 4. Once you enter your account details, close OTS with `alt+shift+q`.
 This is required. </br>
 5. Open OTS back up using `alt+shift+p`. </br>
 6. Use OTS! </br>
    - The download directory is set by default.
-Assuming you mounted a host directory correctly, it will just download to there. </br>
+Assuming you mounted a host directory correctly, it will download to there. </br>

 # Other </br>
 Go to [OnTheSpot](https://github.com/casualsnek/onthespot) for extra details on usage. </br>